How Likable are You?

 There is Always Room For Improvement

-In thinking about this lesson over the past week, I have been extra intentional about doing the little things to be more likable.
-For example, I have been friendlier to the store clerks where I shop and have been more encouraging and complimentary of my own children.
-While I have known about the importance of being likable for many years, this past week has been a humbling reminder that there is always room for improvement and I am no exception.
+When I first took this lesson to heart, I was extra intentional about doing the little things to be more likable.
+For example, I was friendlier to the store clerks where I shopped and more encouraging and complimentary of my own children.
+While I had known about the importance of being likable for many years, this exercise was a humbling reminder that there is always room for improvement and I am no exception.

 Start By Doing the Easy Things

 If you want to create a more likable personality, here is the key: you must be INTENTIONAL about doing the little things that will make you a more likable person.
-Let me offer you the same challenge I made my 16-year-old son this week.
+Let me offer you the same challenge I once made to my son when was he was sixteen.

-Jake works at a local grocery store where he normally just focuses on doing his job.
-Four days ago I challenged Jake to go out of his way to be friendly.
+Jake worked at a local grocery store where he normally just focused on doing his job.
+One day, at the beginning of his work week, I challenged Jake to go out of his way to be friendly.
 The first day he went out of his way to be friendly to two customers.
 On the second day, ten customers, the third day thirty-four customers and the fourth day fifty-four customers.
 Get the picture?

-As a result of this simple challenge, he is standing taller, walking with a bounce in his step and taking more pride in the person he is becoming.
-In fact, I can’t recall any period of time in his life where I have seen his self-confidence grow more than in this past week.
+As a result of this simple challenge, he was standing taller, walking with a bounce in his step and taking more pride in the person he was becoming.
+At the time, it was the fastest I had ever seen his self-confidence grow.
 The store manager even noticed and told him what a great job he was doing.

 Will you accept my challenge?
 Will you focus on becoming a more likable person?